What does net zero look like?

-The Scottish Government has a target for Scotland to be net zero by 2045.
-But what does it actually mean?
-And what can we do to help Scotland on its journey?
+The Scottish Government has a target for Scotland to achieve net zero emissions by 2045.
+But what does net zero mean, and what can we do to help Scotland reach net zero?

 Picture of a boy on a beack at sunset, cupping the sun in his hand